Nelson Lacy Group

 Brooklyn & Woodstock

 I have experience working in outpatient mental health clinics throughout Brooklyn in addition to my private practice experience.
 I believe therapy can offer an opportunity to find clarity, to better understand overwhelming experiences, as well as to grow from difficult times.
 I specialize in working with individuals struggling with their relationships, dealing with trauma, and coping with stress, anger, depression and anxiety.
+I also hold space for and invite the exploration and curiosity of one's relationship with their various identities, especially the relationship with whiteness and masculinity.
 Regardless of the struggle, I believe the most important piece of therapy is tailoring each individual's therapy to their unique needs in order to assist the growth and change necessary to feel better.

 I have experience working with depression, anxiety, panic attacks, stress management, masculinity, sexuality, identity issues, becoming a new parent, fatherhood, life changes, grief and loss, and general feelings of being 'stuck.'